 Zoë first began work on her celebrated one woman cabaret show Revue Z with Laurence Olivier award winning director Toby Sedgwick LAMDA actor/director John Baxter.
 Since then it has played at over 50 venues across the UK and abroad, including festivals in Reykjavik, MORS festival Denmark, Copenhagen, Banff, Canada, Aldeburgh, Plush, FIMLuque Andalucia and Wigmore Hall.

 She began composing in collaboration with New York City Ballet dancer/choreographer Antonia Franceschi on Up From the Waste Soho Theatre, POP8 and Ballet Black at Royal Opera House.
-Her cello/soundtrack piece Shift Trip has just been released on NonClassical label and made its US debut last year as part of a Franceschi ballet in New York.
-Recent/upcoming commissions include ensemble pieces for Birmingham Contemporary Music Group, CoMA, a music theatre ensemble piece for Occupy the Pianos festival London, song cycle Musae for Lucy Schaufer and Huw Watkins Cheltenham Festival 2019, and works for clarinettist Mark Simpson, cello/piano duo Timothy Gill and David Gompper and Britten Oboe Quartet.
-She workshops a new ensemble/electronics piece for Riot Ensemble this spring.
-Schott publish her music.
+Her cello/soundtrack piece Shift Trip is released on NonClassical label and made its US debut last year as part of a Franceschi ballet in New York.

-Her string trio Völuspá received its US premiere at Tanglewood Contemporary Music Festival this summer where she was also coaching Tanglewood New Fromm players, and hosting composer panel discussions/ interviews.
+Schott publish her music, and commissions include ensemble pieces for Birmingham Contemporary Music Group, CoMA, a music theatre ensemble piece for Occupy the Pianos festival London, song cycle Musae for Lucy Schaufer and Huw Watkins Cheltenham Festival 2019.
+Her string trio Völuspá received its US premiere at Tanglewood Contemporary Music Festival 2019 where she was also coaching Tanglewood New Fromm players, and hosting composer panel discussions/ interviews.

 She is much in demand for educational activities, including : – strings tutor for National Youth Orchestra of GB, artistic director of Saigon Chamber Music Festival in Vietnam, Harstad Strings in Arctic Norway and regular jury member for international competitions including the Royal Philharmonic Society and Young Musician of the Gulf, Bahrain.
-She has recently mentored both Heloise Werner and the Hermes Experiment on their new shows.
+She has mentored both Heloise Werner and the Hermes Experiment on new shows and coaches chamber music at the Royal Academy of Music.

 She studied at the Royal College and Academy of Music in London, Chopin Academy of Music in Warsaw and Clare College, Cambridge University.